quarto-dev/quarto-web/docs/computations/executing-code.md

 ```

 ::: {.callout-note}
-Note that while the .Rmd extension is not required for using the Knitr engine (you could just use .md), it's still recommended that you use .Rmd since many editors (e.g. RStudio) will make features like interactive chunk execution available when the .Rmd extension is present.
+Note that while the .Rmd extension is not required for using the Knitr engine (you could instead use .qmd), it's still recommended that you use .Rmd since many editors (e.g. RStudio) will make features like interactive chunk execution available when the .Rmd extension is present.
 See the article on [Using RStudio](using-rstudio.md) for additional details.
 :::

 Note that while the Python example above uses a markdown file, Quarto can also render any Jupyter notebook (.ipynb) and use all of the same computational features described here.
 For example: